 Smart buildings, explained – here’s what they mean for the built environment

-Posted on: 11 March, 2024
+Posted on: 11 September, 2024

 Smart buildings could represent the intelligent, connected and sustainable future of the built environment.

 The built environment is no stranger to digital transformation.
-Just as technology is revolutionising processes across industries like IT, finance, healthcare and manufacturing, it’s also transforming the way buildings are designed, built and operated.
+Just as technology is revolutionising processes across industries like IT, finance, healthcare and manufacturing, it’s also transforming the way structures are designed, built and operated.

 The term ‘smart building’ has become increasing common in the sector in recent years, but rather than just being another technological buzzword, this new wave of digital transformation has enormous implications for both the built environment and for sustainability.
 Here’s why.